llimllib/pub/README.md

 Pub code is simply python code, allowing you to leverage the skills and tools you're already familiar with.

+Simply save a `pub.py` file in a dir, import pub, and go on your way.

 Here's an example with two tasks, one to build a project and one to deploy it to a server: